MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-on-premises-enoders.md

 ### Cause

-1. You may be using an encoder that has not been tested with Media Services.
+1. You may be using an encoder that hasn't been tested with Media Services.
 1. The on-premises encoder may not be configured correctly.

 ### Solution